Calcination | Dissolution | Separation | Conjunction | Fermentation | Distillation | Coagulation

 over the fallow field.

-Nature took a stand
+Here Nature took a stand

-forbade the adult cast.
+and forbade the adult cast.

-concrete squares to guide
+No concrete squares to guide you —

-long, meandering
+but long, meandering paths,

-by children at
+furrowed by children at play,

-to secret treasures.
+leading to secret treasures.

 The tall grass waves invitingly back and forth.

-the backyard!" it implores.
+“Leave the backyard!” it implores.

 "Enter the hidden prairie!"